VLSI-EDA/PoC/docs/PoC/misc/sync/sync_Bits.rst

 sync_Bits
 #########

-This module synchronizes multiple flag bits from clock-domain ``Clock1`` to clock-domain ``Clock``.
+This module synchronizes multiple flag bits into clock-domain ``Clock``.
 The clock-domain boundary crossing is done by two synchronizer D-FFs.
 All bits are independent from each other.
 If a known vendor like Altera or Xilinx are recognized, a vendor specific implementation is choosen.

 ..
 ATTENTION::
    Use this synchronizer only for long time stable signals (flags).